Continuing Education Activity

 2. Peptide Mucolytics

 Disulfide bonds are building blocks of many complex proteins, including mucus.
 N-acetyl L-cysteine (NAC), the prototype drug of this class, reserves a reducing ability and works by the thiol-disulfide interchange mechanism.
-The mucin polymers have cysteine residues throughout its structure.
+The mucin polymers have cysteine residues throughout their structure.
 The disulfide bonds are anchored on these residues to yield crosslinking of the polymer.
 The free thiol group in the structure of NAC hydrolyzes the disulfide bonds attached to cysteine residues.
-This reaction disturbs the 3-D framework of mucus by reducing S-S bond to S-H (sulfhydryl) bond, rendering it incapable of anchoring the complex structure of the protein.
+This reaction disturbs the 3-D framework of mucus by reducing the S-S bond to an S-H (sulfhydryl) bond, rendering it incapable of anchoring the complex structure of the protein.
 This subgroup includes

 N - Acetylcysteine

 Along with the above-mentioned mucolytic action, N-acetylcysteine also has anti-inflammatory and antioxidative properties.
 These agents help reduce the reactive oxygen species and inflammatory mediators that cause the insult in respiratory airways.

 Carbocysteine also increases the volume of sputum, therefore producing an additional expectorative effect.
 It is very safe and effective in asthmatics as it does not irritate the respiratory tract.
 It may be indicated for reducing AECOPD (acute exacerbation of chronic obstructive pulmonary disease) due to its property of significantly reducing bacterial load in the airways of such patients.
 Pulmonary infections have been implicated in up to 70% of all AECOPD.